-I mentor and coach a lot of women.
-Sometimes these are formal, ongoing relationships, other times it might be a quick cup of coffee, and then there are the “fly by” bits of encouragement doled out in quick tips during panel sessions or workshops.
-I was thinking about the questions I’ve gotten most frequently since the beginning of the year and realized they all centered on ways to speak up.
+Over the years I’ve mentored and coached a lot of women.
+Sometimes these are formal, ongoing relationships, other times it might be a quick cup of coffee, and then there is the “fly by” bits of encouragement doled out in quick tips in support groups.
+I was thinking about the questions I’ve gotten most frequently over the years and realized they all centered on ways to speak up.

 1. Raise a Ruckus

 Make a statement, express an opinion.
 If your points are sound, let them fly!